andy586586/cpp-trading-bot/README.md

 Currently working on a custom data structure for use in order ingestion, which is still in testing and development phases.
 The custom datastructure will attempt to have the properties of a priority-queue and circular buffer, to efficiently perform operations and calculations on the order while in pending states.

-Many parts of the project are visible available on the public repo.
+Many parts of the project are not visible on this public repo.